alexmurray/ubuntu-security-podcast/content/episode/episode-100.md

 ## Overview {#overview}

-For the last last episode of 2020, we look back at the most "popular" packages on this podcast for this year as well as the biggest vulnerabilities from 2020, plus a BootHole presentation at Ubuntu Masters as well as vulnerability fixes from the past week too.
+For the last episode of 2020, we look back at the most "popular" packages on this podcast for this year as well as the biggest vulnerabilities from 2020, plus a BootHole presentation at Ubuntu Masters as well as vulnerability fixes from the past week too.